When it comes to mastering your favorite instrument, it’s not as simple as just learning all of your favorite songs.

 This will show you how learning something as simple as guitar scales can improve your musician skills.

-So let’s take a look at everything you need to know about playing guitar scales!
+So let’s take a look at everything you need to know about how many scales are there in guitar and playing guitar scales!

 So What Even Are Guitar Scales, Anyway?